MicrosoftDocs/quantum-docs/articles/install-overview-qdk.md

 You can use the Python SDK of the Quantum Development Kit to solve optimization problems using Azure Quantum solvers.

-To set up the Python SDK, follow the guide [Install and use the Python SDK for optimization](xref:microsoft.quantum.optimization.install-sdk).
+To set up the Python SDK, follow the steps in [Install and use the Python SDK for optimization](xref:microsoft.quantum.optimization.install-sdk).